IATA-Cargo/one-record-first-steps/README.md

-# ONE Record Hackathon
+# ONE Record First Steps

-Welcome to the ONE Record Hackathon, in this document you will find all the instructions to run a NE:ONE Server and a NE:ONE Play instance on your personal computer
+Welcome to the ONE Record First Steps, in this document you will find all the instructions to run a NE:ONE Server and a NE:ONE Play instance on your personal computer

 ## Prerequisites